sspeedwagonn/problem-solutions/README.md

-# Euler Solutions
+# Solutions

-A collection of my solutions to [Project Euler](https://projecteuler.net/) problems using various programming languages.
+A collection of my solutions to coding interview questions found on Project Euler, LeetCode, and HackerRank using various programming languages.